 Health Problems Associated with Ketosis

 The disadvantages of ketosis result primarily from the acidosis (excess of tissue acid) that accompanies it.
 Two of the ketone bodies, namely acetoacetic acid, and beta‐ hydroxybutyric acid, are organic acids.
 Hence they tend to acidify the body fluids in proportion to their concentrations.
 The acidosis caused by the ketosis can be dangerous (Groﬀ et al 1995).
-The principal eﬀects of the acidosis associated with ketosis are known to aﬀect respiration, gaseous exchange, the heart, nervous system and bone, and to exert multiple adverse systemic actions metabolism generally (4).
+The principal eﬀects of the acidosis associated with ketosis are known to aﬀect respiration, gaseous exchange, the heart, nervous system and bone, and to exert multiple adverse systemic actions on metabolism generally (4).
 These are set out in the following Table below.

 Adverse Effects of Metabolic Acidosis that Ketosis may Cause